Suizer98/love-esri/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Typing issues message
+The `Vite Checker` is constantly checking if any typing issues in our TypeScript codes by peompting messages in runtime.

 ### Found issues in code style?